When to replace your boiler

 Table of contents

-1. How long does a boiler last?
+1. How long do boilers last?

-5. Get a new boiler from BOXT
+5. Get a new boiler replacement from BOXT

-How long does a boiler last?
+How long do boilers last?

 An old boiler with corroding pipes to show how long a boiler lasts

-A new boiler is a big investment, so you’d expect it to last a long time.
+Replacing your boiler is a big investment, so you’d expect it to last a long time.
 The average lifespan is usually around 10 to 15 years, but that depends on a few different factors, such as the brand of boiler you have, its service history and how often it’s used.

-5 signs you need a new boiler
+9 signs you need to replace your boiler

 1. A noisy boiler

 The only time your boiler should make any noise is when it’s firing up.
-When running, there’ll be a low, constant hum that you probably don’t even notice – that’s exactly how it should be.
+When running, there’ll be a low, constant hum that you probably don’t even notice, that’s exactly how it should be.

-Sometimes, minor issues could be the cause and these are generally easy to fix.
-For example, if there’s a build up of dirt and debris, a powerflush to clean the system can help solve the problem.
-If you fancy doing some investigating of your own, our simple step-by-step guide to fixing noisy boilers will help you get to the bottom of things.
+Sometimes, minor issues could be the cause, and these are generally easy to fix.
+For example, if there’s a buildup of dirt and debris, a powerflush to clean the system can help solve the problem.

-As your boiler gets older, a common issue you might notice is it stops heating your home or water as well as it used to.
+As your boiler gets older, a common issue you might notice is that it stops heating your home or water as well as it used to.
 Simply put, the older your boiler gets, the less energy efficient it becomes.
 So you’re still paying the same to run it, but not getting as good an output.

-Make sure you continue getting your boiler serviced annually and don’t forget to bleed your radiators regularly, to remove any trapped air that could lead to corrosion within your system.
-You might find this gives your boiler a new lease of life – for a little while, at least!
+Make sure you continue getting your boiler serviced annually and don’t forget to bleed your radiators regularly to remove any trapped air that could lead to corrosion within your system.
+You might find this gives your boiler a new lease of life–for a little while, at least!

 3. A leaking boiler

 If you’ve got a leaking boiler then it’s a sure sign that an internal component is broken.
 It’s usually a seal or valve, but sometimes it could be something more serious, like the corrosion of the heat exchanger.
-Why not check out why is my boiler leaking guide to help you find out what’s causing it?

-If you’ve got a boiler that breaks down a lot, you’ll soon start to find that it’s less cost effective to keep repairing it.
-In the long run you’d be better off investing your money in a new, more reliable one.
-Older boilers often break down regularly due to the need for replacement parts, but over time parts can become less available, making it even harder and more expensive to keep repairing your boiler when something goes wrong.
+If you’ve got a boiler that breaks down a lot, you’ll soon start to find that it’s less cost-effective to keep repairing it.
+In the long run, you’d be better off investing your money in a new, more reliable one.
+Older boilers often break down regularly due to the need for replacement parts, but over time, parts can become less available, making it even harder and more expensive to keep repairing your boiler when something goes wrong.

 5. Strange smells

 A healthy boiler will never give off any bad smells, so if you notice that yours has an odd odour, then get in touch with a Gas Safe registered engineer as soon as possible.
-We’ve got experts on hand nearby, who can look at the problem for you.
+We’ve got experts on hand nearby who can look at the problem for you.

 However, if the smell is sulphurous or eggy, and stronger when your boiler is in use, this could mean you have an escape of gas or fumes.
 In this case, you should turn the boiler off straight away, open any windows, and evacuate to a safe location outside the home.
 Then call the emergency gas line on 0800 111 999.

 It’s always a good idea to have an audible carbon monoxide (CO) detector in the vicinity of your boiler, usually in the kitchen.
 CO detectors should have a CE mark, proving they have met EU safety requirements, and be approved to British Standard EN 50291.
-CO detectors should be tested regularly by pressing the test button to ensure it’s operating correctly.
+CO detectors should be tested regularly by pressing the test button to ensure they're operating correctly.

 Is it cheaper to repair or replace my boiler?

-Get a new boiler from BOXT
+Get a new boiler replacement from BOXT

 We’re working together with BOXT, one of the largest boiler installation companies in the UK, to help you find the best boiler for your home.